 Once basic IAP functionality has been tested locally, you can more confidently begin working with the Windows Store.
 This test confirms that the app has all necessary IAPs registered correctly to permit purchasing.

 For testing IAP and publication use the Windows Dev Center and configure the app with a limited visibility.
 This limits the app’s visibility to those who have its direct link.

-NOTE: Testing on the Store also requires Certification, which may serve as an obstacle to testing.
+Note: Testing on the Store also requires Certification, which might serve as an obstacle to testing.
 It is therefore important to complete testing locally before proceeding to testing with Windows Store.